bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 TODO: Further explain vertex and index buffers.

 ### Commands and Passes
+Comunication between the CPU and the GPU is asyncronuous; the CPU dispatches commands to the GPU and must wait for the GPU to finish it's workload and transmit a response.
+We'll reffer to these as GPU commands to differentiate them from bevy ECS commands.

-A pipeline is like a highly-specialized program than runs on the GPU.
-To "run" a pipeline, multiple commands must be issued to the GPU to set up the various bindings, select the active pipeline, and finally invoke the pipeline itself.
-These commands are grouped together in a "pass".
+As previously said, a pipeline is like a highly-specialized program that runs on the GPU.
+To "run" a pipeline, multiple GPU commands must be issued to set up the various bindings, select the active pipeline, and finally invoke the pipeline itself.
+These GPU commands are grouped together in a "pass".

-Passes group and organize commands.
-A [`wgpu::RenderPass`] holds commands for binding and invoking render pipelines with depth/color attachments.
-A similar structure [`wgpu::ComputePass`] exists for compute pipelines, which do not have attachments.
+Passes group and organize GPU commands.
+A [`wgpu::RenderPass`] allows issuing GPU commands relating to render pipelines, and a similar structure [`wgpu::ComputePass`] exists for compute pipelines.

 Render attachments are set during render pass creation and fixed for the duration; you can think of a render pass as a resource-scope for a certain set of attachments.
 All pipelines executed within a pass must be compatible with the provided set of attachments.
-Between passes writes are flushed and attachments can be swapped around or reconfigured.
+Between passes, writes are flushed and attachments can be swapped around or reconfigured.

-After commands are added to a pass they are queued together in a [`wgpu::CommandEncoder`].
-Calling `CommandEncoder::finish()` encodes the commands into a [`wgpu::CommandBuffer`], which ready to be sent off to the gpu for execution.
-Work begins when command buffers are submitted the GPU command queue.
+Commands are queued together in a [`wgpu::CommandEncoder`] when they are added to a pass.
+Calling `CommandEncoder::finish()` encodes the commands into a [`wgpu::CommandBuffer`], which is ready to be sent off to the gpu for execution.
+Work begins when command buffers are submitted to the GPU command queue.

 [`wgpu::RenderPass`]: https://docs.rs/wgpu/latest/wgpu/struct.RenderPass.html
 [`wgpu::ComputePass`]: https://docs.rs/wgpu/latest/wgpu/struct.ComputePass.html